Carbon Monoxide Detector: Know when you’re in danger

 What happens if CO is detected?

-If CO is detected, the alarm will sound and a signal will be sent automatically to one of our 24-hour UL, ULC, & FM approved Monitoring Centers.
+If CO is detected, the alarm of your CO detector will sound and a signal will be sent automatically to one of our 24-hour UL, ULC, & FM approved Monitoring Centers.
 Our monitoring stations are fully staffed around the clock with trained security professionals ready to handle any emergency.

 As soon as you hear that alarm, you should get out of your house and on our side, we'll call 911 immediately for you.
 Every minute you spend exposed to CO is another minute you’ll be putting yourself and your family in danger.